eclipse-efx/efxclipse-drift/README.md

  * Moved most of the business logic from C++ to Java
  * Added a C++ Binding to allow drift usage from C++ code

+### Builds

+#### Nightly Builds

+This build triggers on push to master.
+It uses the version 999.0.0 with the git commit timestamp and the short git sha as qualifier.
+The artifacts are published as p2 repository and as maven snapshot.
+Note: nexus sets its own qualifier which is always later than the git commit timestamp.
+The links to the repos can be found in the github release.
+Those github releases are marked as prerelease.

+#### Release Builds

+Release builds are triggered by creating a tag beginning with v followed by the version number.
+The artifacts are also published as p2 repository and as maven releases.
+The links to the repos can be found in the corresponding github releases.

 ### Java Usage

 ```java